 |Question||Can the physical servers of a cluster be located in several geographical locations?|

 |Answer||Because of the throughput required to perform a synchronous replication of the databases, we highly recommend not to dissociate the nodes of a cluster geographically.
 However, a mechanism for asynchronous replication can be used between two clusters that are geographically distant.|

 |Question||Can client applications be in 32 and 64-bit?|

 |Answer||Client applications can run on Windows 32 or 64-bit, Linux (32-bit only), and MacOS X (32-bit only), regardless of the version of the cluster (32 or 64-bit).|

 |Question||How to change the major version of the HFSQL engine in the nodes of an HFSQL cluster?|

-- Update of the HFSQL Client/Server engine for the stopped node,
+- Update the HFSQL Client/Server engine for the relevant node,

 - Wait for the node to synchronize before performing the same operation on another node.

 |Question||How is the status of an HFSQL Cluster monitored?|